reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 ### Additional resources

-- If you have questions join our Discord or post in r/Devvit.
+- If you have questions join our Discord or post in [r/Devvit](https://reddit.com/r/devvit).
-- Review our app guidelines before publishing
+- Review our [rules](../../devvit_rules.md) before publishing
 - Learn more about [earning money](../../earn-money/reddit_developer_funds.md) for apps you launch